PERG | UK Private Equity Annual Public Reports

 Using debt to fund acquisitions

-By sector, debt has reduced under private equity ownership in the consumer, and technology sectors (see EY report for full details).
+By sector, debt has reduced under private equity ownership in the 3 of the 6 categories (see EY report for full details).

 Video Placeholder